MikeTheGent/Dual_Clock/README.md

 ![Dual Clock Case](https://github.com/MikeTheGent/Dual_Clock/blob/main/resources/Dual_Clock_case_2.jpeg "Dual Clock Case")

-I resin printed these.
+I resin printed these in Sunlu ABS-Like.
 The files can be modified to suit different parts using any 3D design application than can import an STL file.
+They can probably be easily adapted for FDM printing.

 [Case Sides](https://github.com/MikeTheGent/Dual_Clock/blob/main/resources/Dual_Clock_Case_Sides.stl)